Here is a little guide on how you can connect the Soundbrenner Pulse, Core and Core Steel with Ableton Live.

 When you now leave the preferences Ableton Live will show a LINK field on the upper left corner.
 Activate this toggle field so it will light up yellow.

-You are able to change the Start/Stop beaviour of each software and app being connected to the LINK-sync here.
-This means if one app/software should be stopping/starting when another connected app/software is being started/stopped.
+You are able to change the Start/Stop beaviour of each software and LINK-connected app here.
+This means if one app/software should stop/start when another connected app/software start/stop.

 You can change this in the Soundbrenner Metronome app in the Ableton Link settings.